-In the 2014 financial year, the Supervisory Board diligently performed the duties incumbent upon it under Austrian law, the Articles of Association, the Austrian Code of Corporate Governance (ÖCGK), and the Rules of Procedure.
+In the 2015 financial year, the Supervisory Board diligently performed the duties incumbent upon it under Austrian law, the Articles of Association, the Austrian Code of Corporate Governance (ÖCGK), and the Rules of Procedure.
 All members of the Supervisory Board and its committees are independent according to the terms of the Austrian Code of Corporate Governance and were properly represented in the relevant meetings.
 The Supervisory Board held a total of six meetings last year, at least once every quarter (C-Rule 36 of the ÖCGK).
-All members personally attended at least three meetings (C-Rule 58 of the ÖCGK), so no Supervisory Board member failed to attend more than half of the meetings.
-Furthermore, there were three meetings of the audit committee, two meetings of the presidential and nomination committee, and one meeting of the executive committee.
+One of these meetings served exclusively for the constitution of the Supervisory Board.
+All members personally attended at least three meetings (C-Rule 58 of the

+ÖCGK), so no Supervisory Board member failed to attend more than half of the meetings.
+Furthermore, there were two meetings of the Audit Committee and one meeting of the Presidential and Nomination Committee.

 No contracts requiring approval by the Supervisory Board were concluded between the company and members of the Supervisory Board (C-Rule 49 of the ÖCGK).

-The internal audit department informed the audit committee of the audit plan and of significant events in accordance with C-Rule 18 of the Austrian Code of Corporate Governance.
-Furthermore, the audit committee monitored the accounting processes (including the preparation of the consolidated financial statements) and the work of the auditor (including the audit of the consolidated financial statements) as well as the effectiveness of the system of internal control, the risk management system and the audit system.
+The internal audit department informed the Audit Committee of the audit plan and of significant events in accordance with C-Rule 18 of the Austrian Code of Corporate Governance.

+Furthermore, the Audit Committee monitored the accounting processes (including the preparation of the consolidated financial statements) and the work of the auditor (including the audit of the consolidated financial statements) as well as the effectiveness of the system of internal control, the risk management system and the audit system.
 The independence of the auditor (group financial auditor) was reviewed and monitored in particular as regards the additional services given to the audited company.

-COMPOSITION OF THE SUPERVISORY BOARD: ONE NEW SUPERVISORY BOARD MEMBER
+COMPOSITION OF THE SUPERVISORY BOARD: ELEVEN MEMBERS

-Dr. Alfred Gusenbauer Chairman of the Supervisory Board
+Dr. Alfred Gusenbauer

+Chairman of the Supervisory Board

 Alfred Gusenbauer was born on 8 February 1960 and studied law, philosophy, political science and economy at the University of Vienna, completing his doctorate in 1987.
 In 1991, he became a member of the Austrian senate, two years later a member of parliament.
 From 2000 to 2008, Alfred Gusenbauer was President of the Social Democratic Party of Austria, serving as Federal Chancellor of the Republic of Austria and member of the European Council from 2007 to 2008.
 In addition to his current activities at Brown University and Columbia University, Alfred Gusenbauer is President of the Dr. Karl Renner Institute, the Austrian Institute for International Affairs and the Austrian-Spanish Chamber of Commerce.
-Alfred Gusenbauer was voted chairman of the Supervisory Board of STRABAG SE for the first time on 18 June 2010.
-His current term ends with the Annual General Meeting in 2015.
+Alfred Gusenbauer was first elected chairman of the Supervisory Board of STRABAG SE on 18 June 2010.
+His current term ends with the Annual General Meeting in 2020.

-Mag.
-Erwin Hameseder Vice Chairman of the Supervisory Board
+Vice chairman of the Supervisory Board